braddle/osf-resources/CDCD Githubt Actions/README.md

 #### Watch the Pipeline run

+Once these changes have been push the workflow we have created should run automatically.

-Go to the `Actions` tab on your GitHub repository
+Go to the `Actions` tab on your GitHub repository, and you can watch it running

 ![Repository tabs with Actions tab highlighter](resources/action_tab.png)